crpluta/mitobyte-hackcreation/JSON_SCHEMA.md

 # JSON Schema for LLM Team

 ## Overview
-Your Python script will take user input text and output a JSON file containing split todos.
+Your Python script will take user input text and output a JSON file containing quests with tasks.

 ## File Location
 Please output to: `todos.json` (in project root)